sajadsayani/martianRobots/README.md

 ### Installing

-* Download the "MartianRobots.exe", located in the GitHub
+* Download the "MartianRobots.exe", located in "martianRobots/MartianRobots/MartianRobots/bin/Debug/" to a location on your machine.
+* Download the following Robot Instruction file "RobotInstructions.txt" located in
 * Any modifications needed to be made to files/folders

 ### Executing program